deckhouse/virtualization/docs/USER_GUIDE.md

      - systemctl enable --now qemu-guest-agent.service
    ```

-##### Using CloudInit
+##### Using Cloud-Init

-The CloudInit script can be embedded directly into the virtual machine specification, but this script is limited to a maximum length of 2048 bytes:
+The Cloud-Init script can be embedded directly into the virtual machine specification, but this script is limited to a maximum length of 2048 bytes:

 ```yaml
 spec: